yin01/watershed/README.md

-# Watershed
+# Watershed segmentation of ionized bubbles
 ---------------------------------------------
-watershed segmentation of ionized bubbles

 Cosmology and matlab folders are used for calculating excursion set.
 Cosmological and other parameters can be changed in cosmology folder.
 As an example to initialize excursion set, add both folders to matlab path and